-The present study shows the potential of phosphoserine for generating lanthanide binding sites on proteins.
-Using phosphoserine to construct lanthanide binding sites in proteins is uniquely attractive for multiple reasons. (i) Systems are available to genetically encode phosphoserine as an unnatural amino acid for site-specific insertion into polypeptide chains

-345 (Pirman et al., 2015).
+The present study shows the potential of phosphoserine to generate lanthanide-binding sites on proteins.
+Using phosphoserine to construct lanthanide-binding sites in proteins is uniquely attractive for multiple reasons. (i) Systems are available to genetically encode phosphoserine as an unnatural amino acid for site-specific insertion into polypeptide chains (Pirman et al., 2015).
 This provides facile access to the requisite protein mutants.
-The main alternative way, in which lanthanide ions can be attached to an unnatural amino acid, relies on copper-catalysed click chemistry of alkyne tags with a site-specifically introduced p-azidophenylalanine residue (Loh et al., 2013; Loh et al., 2015).
-In our hands, about half of the proteins have proven to precipitate quantitatively when exposed to the copper catalyst. (ii) Phosphoserine allows to construct the lanthanide binding site without the need of posttranslational modification by a lanthanide-binding chemical tag.
-Without the

-- 350 need for chemical modification, the approach is independent of the presence or absence of cysteine residues, or whether the target protein tolerates the chemicals needed for specific tagging. (iii) The side chain of phosphoserine is relatively short, leading to a lanthanide position close to the protein backbone.
+The main alternative way, in which lanthanide ions can be attached to an unnatural amino acid, relies on copper-catalysed click chemistry of alkyne tags with a site-specifically introduced p-azidophenylalanine residue (Loh et al., 2013, 2015).
+In our hands, about half of the proteins have proven to precipitate quantitatively when exposed to the copper catalyst. (ii) Phosphoserine allows us to construct the lanthanide-binding site without the need 40 for post-translational modification by a lanthanide-binding chemical tag.
+Without the need for chemical modification, the approach is independent of the presence or absence of cysteine residues or whether the target protein tolerates the chemicals needed for specific tagging. (iii) The side chain 45 of phosphoserine is relatively short, leading to a lanthanide position close to the protein backbone.
 This makes it easier to predict the position of the lanthanide ion relative to the protein.
-While a single phosphoserine residue is not sufficient to bind a lanthanide ion with high affinity, this study shows that a nearby aspartate residue can assist to form a good lanthanide binding site, with the lanthanide ion - 355 coordinated both by the phosphoserine and aspartate residues.
-This delivers a better localization of the lanthanide ion than most of the chemical tags designed for binding to cysteine residues and, hence, $\Delta \chi$ -tensor fits with very small Q factors can be obtained.
+While a single phosphoserine residue is not sufficient to bind a lanthanide ion with high affinity, this study 50 shows that a nearby aspartate residue can assist in forming a good lanthanide-binding site, with the lanthanide ion coordinated by both the phosphoserine and aspartate residues.
+This delivers a better localization of the lanthanide ion than most of the chemical tags designed for binding to cysteine 55 residues and, hence, $\Delta \chi$ -tensor fits with very small Q factors can be obtained.
 The small size of the Q factors also indicates that the introduction of a phosphoserine residue does not induce any significant conformational changes in the target protein.
-High-quality $\Delta \chi$ -tensor fits open the door for exploiting PCSs as accurate long-range restraints in structural biology. - 360 Exceptionally low Q factors were obtained for a lanthanide binding site in GB1, which was made of two phosphoserine residues in positions i and i+4 of the α-helix together with Glu15.
-The site also generated relatively large Δχ tensors, indicating excellent immobilization of the metal ion relative to the protein (Shishmarev and Otting, 2013) as well as full conservation of the 3D structure of the protein.
+High-quality $\Delta \chi$ -tensor fits open the door for ex- 60 ploiting PCSs as accurate long-range restraints in structural biology.

+Exceptionally low Q factors were obtained for a lanthanide-binding site in GB1, which was made of two phosphoserine residues in positions i and i + 4 of the $\alpha$ -helix together with Glu15.
+The site also generated relatively large $\Delta \chi$ tensors, indicating excellent immobilization of the metal ion relative to the protein (Shishmarev and Otting, 2013) as well as full conservation of the 3D structure of the protein.
 Two phosphoserine residues in a loop region of GB1 also produced a very small Q factor.
 It was disappointing, however, that attempts to produce other proteins with two phosphoserine residues met with a high failure rate.
-This may be explained by a failure to fold due too many negatively charged residues located in close proximity (Baneyx and Mujacic, 2004), resulting in degradation of the proteins during expression.
+This may be explained by a failure to fold due too many negatively charged residues located in close proximity (Baneyx and Mu-75